Statistical and Computational Complexities of BFGS Quasi-Newton Method for Generalized Linear Models: Convergence analysis in the low SNR regime: Finite sample setting

-\textbf{On the minimum number of iterations:} The results of BFGS in Theorem~\ref{theorem:statistical_rate_BFGS} involve the minimum number of iterations, namely, these results only hold for some $1 \leq t \leq k$.
-It suggests that the BFGS iterates may diverge after they reach the final statistical radius under each regime of the generalized linear models.
+\textbf{On the minimum number of iterations:} The results in Theorem~\ref{theorem:statistical_rate_BFGS} involve the minimum number of iterations, namely, this result holds for some $1 \leq t \leq T$.
+It suggests that the BFGS iterates may diverge after they reach the final statistical radius.
 As highlighted in~\citep{Ho_Instability}, such instability behavior of BFGS is inherent to fast and unstable methods.
-While it may sound limited, the minimum number of iterations can be overcome via an early stopping scheme using the cross-validation approaches.
+While it may sound limited, this issue can be handled via an early stopping scheme using the cross-validation approaches.
 We illustrate such early stopping of the BFGS iterates for the low SNR regime in Figure~\ref{fig:empirical_opt}.

-\textbf{Generalization of the results to multivariate settings:} While the results of Theorem~\ref{theorem:statistical_rate_BFGS} are only established for the univariate setting, we remark that it is mainly for the simplicity of the proof argument and of the BFGS iterates.
-In the experiments of Figures~\ref{fig:empirical_opt}, we run BFGS for the case that dimension is $d = 4$ and observe that both the statistical radius and the iteration complexities of BFGS are still consistent with those in Theorem~\ref{theorem:statistical_rate_BFGS}.
-We leave a theoretical verification of these results in multivariate settings for the future work.